 This course examines novels, short stories, poetry, drama, and essays produced by British writers, spanning at least two literary periods or historical eras (Renaissance, Romantic, Postmodern, etc.) or focusing on one theme (violence, race, war, business, law, love and marriage, identity).
 The topic of the course will vary, depending on the instructor.
 Readings, lectures, and films on cultural and historical contexts may supplement the literary material.
-Offered each year in the fall semester.
-Prerequisite: ENG 120
+Prerequisite: ENG 120.